aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 - `hash` 32 Bytes - `String`: Hash of the transaction.
 - `nonce` - `Number`: The number of transactions made by the sender prior to this one.
-- `blockHash` 32 Bytes - `String`: Hash of the block where this transaction was in. `null` when its pending.
+- `blockHash` 32 Bytes - `String`: Hash of the block where this transaction was in. `null` when it is pending.
-- `blockNumber` - `Number`: Block number where this transaction was in. `null` when its pending.
+- `blockNumber` - `Number`: Block number where this transaction was in. `null` when it is pending.
-- `transactionIndex` - `Number`: Integer of the transactions index position in the block. `null` when its pending.
+- `transactionIndex` - `Number`: Integer of the transactions index position in the block. `null` when it is pending.
 - `from` - `String`: Address of the sender.
 - `to` - `String`: Address of the receiver. `null` when its a contract creation transaction.
 - `value` - `String`: Value transferred in `NAmp`.